bgar324/suika/README.md

     pip install pygame pymunk
     ```

-### 3. Clone the Repository
+### 4. Clone the Repository

-1. If you haven’t already, clone the repository containing the Suika game:
+1. If you haven’t already, clone the repository containing the Suika game, run the following in your editor's terminal:

     ```bash
     git clone https://github.com/bgar324/suika